 With predictions, you don’t have to be right or wrong; it’s just another way to get a discussion started.
 Did you find a piece of content you have an opinion about?
 Share it and add a caption with your prediction on the topic.
 Or you can ask a question to your audience to spur reader engagement.

 What This Accomplishes — Start looking like a leader and not a follower.
 If everyone is sharing the same content written by other people without adding their own thoughts and opinions to the mix, things get boring fast.
 Dare to be different and start building your own following.

 What This Accomplishes — Remember that with LinkedIn, you’re looking to boost your own image and that of your business, but it’s still a social site.
-By engaging with others, you’re helping boost your reach.
+As a result of engaging with others, you’re helping to boost your reach.

-No matter what your age or industry, you’ve learned something important that someone else would greatly benefit from reading.
-Whether you find a blog post about the 10 best purchases you can make in your 20s, or you write an original piece about bouncing back after getting laid off, someone in your network will relate to it.
+No matter what your age or industry, sharing important lessons can always benefit someone else.
+Whether you find a blog post about the 10 best investment moves to make in your 20s, or you write an original piece about bouncing back after a layoff, someone in your network will relate to it.
 Be cognizant of the lessons you’ve learned and share them with others.